Aditya0604/movie-recommender-system/README.md

 So we will use PorterStemmer from nltk , which will replace all such words with thier root word, eg. actionable, actions, action will be replaced by action.

-Now, all the tags data are replaced with root word of all words and now can be converted into vectors so that we can define similarity among these vectors(i.e. similarity among movies)by some measure called cosine_similarity

-and this vectorization could be done using countvectorizer from sklearn library
+Now, all the tags data are replaced with root word of all words and now can be converted into vectors so that we can define similarity among these vectors(i.e. similarity among movies)by some measure called cosine_similarity and this vectorization could be done using countvectorizer from sklearn library

 By using stop words as english, we ignore the common words like : the, and, to, for, from ,etc...

-These similarity is the cosine_similarity measure of every movie with the other movie, the more is the score, the more similar they are
+These similarity is the cosine_similarity measure of every movie with the other movie, the more is the score, the more similar they are.

 This recommend is the final function which when run will give the top movies based on the similarity matrix above identifying the top 5 closest similarity scores of the film.